ibm-cloud-docs/cloud-object-storage/libraries/java.md

 The 2.0 release of the SDK introduces a namespacing change that allows an application to make use of the original AWS library to connect to AWS resources within the same application or environment.
 To migrate from 1.x to 2.0 some changes are necessary:

-1. Update using Maven by changing all  `ibm-cos-java-sdk` dependency version tags to  `2.0.0` in the pom.xml.
+1. Update by using Maven by changing all  `ibm-cos-java-sdk` dependency version tags to  `2.0.0` in the pom.xml.
 Verify that there are no SDK module dependencies in the pom.xml with a version earlier than  `2.0.0`.
 2. Update any import declarations from `amazonaws` to `ibm.cloud.objectstorage`.